mrsmithjsk/Events-Platform/README.md

 - Go to "APIs & Services" > "Credentials"
 - Click "Create Credentials" and select "OAuth client ID"
 - Choose "Web application" as the application type
-- Set the authorized JavaScript origins to "http://localhost:8081"
+- Set the authorised JavaScript origins to "http://localhost:8081"
-- Set the authorized redirect URI to http://localhost:8081/api/auth/google/redirect for local development
+- Set the authorised redirect URI to http://localhost:8081/api/auth/google/redirect for local development
 - Click "Create"
 5. Obtain your CLIENT_ID and CLIENT_SECRET, and add them to your .env file.
 After creating the OAuth client, you'll see a modal with your Client ID and Client Secret - these are the values to be copied into your .env file
 6. Create an API Key:
 - In the Credentials page, click "Create Credentials" again and select "API Key"
 - Copy the generated API key and add it to your .env file
-7. Add authorized domains:
+7. Add authorised domains:
-- In the OAuth consent screen settings, add localhost to the list of authorized domains for testing
+- In the OAuth consent screen settings, add localhost to the list of authorised domains for testing
 8. Set up test users:
 - In the OAuth consent screen settings, add your Google account email as a test user.